-This remarkable account is probably the single most significant item on this website.
+This remarkable account is one of the most significant item on this website.
 It is a collection of personal memories written by Geraldine Chapman, Chris Acland's cousin, between 1992 and 1998.
 It includes an interview of Chris (more like a private conversation) done by his cousin in October 1996 just two weeks before Chris took his own life, and her recollections of the aftermath; the devastation it caused, letters from her family, and her conversations with Miki.

 This comes from Geraldine Chapman's Geocities website, and she has graciously given me permission to reprint it here.
+(2017 Update: Geocities is now long gone, fortunately Geraldine's memories have been saved here.)

 By Geraldine Chapman